 In this week's passage, Paul is responding to some critics who were questioning his motives for living for and speaking about Christ.
-He admitted that he wasn't normal in the human sense; he had become a new creature.
+He admitted that he wasn't normal in the human sense; he had become a new creation.
 Everything he said and did was motivated by his love for Christ.
 He had a brand-new identity in Christ.
 Christ became the reason for everything that Paul did.
 That's what it means to be a disciple.
 This week, remind your student that disciples become more and more like their masters.
 Followers of Jesus stop being normal and continue to take on the identity of their Savior.

-I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave Himself for me.
+I have been crucified with Christ and I no longer live, but Christ lives in me.
+The life I live in the body, I live by faith in the Son of God, who loved me and gave Himself for me.